joesecurity/jbxapi/README.md

 }
 ```

+## Download reports and analysis artifacts

-Check for the field `status` = `finished`.
-Once the status is `finished` you can download various reports and analysis artifacts:
+Once the `status` is `finished`, you can download various reports and analysis artifacts:

 * HTML
 * PDF